Ruwan Costa

 Chalitha Ruwan Costa (born 8 May 1967 as රුවන් කොස්තා) is a Sri Lankan cinematographer and cameraman known for his works in Sinhala-language cinema.
-Often considered as one of the leading cinematographers in Sinhala cinema, his best known works in Sinhala cinema include: Agnidahaya (2002), Guerilla Marketing (2005), Sankranthi (2007), Sikuru Hathe (2007), Samige Kathawa (2014), and Adaraneeya Kathawak (2017).
-In a career spanning more than three decades, Costa worked as the director of photography on 26 Films and about 5000 AUP television productions, 3000 AUP television and film commercials.
+Often considered as one of the leading cinematographers in Sinhala cinema, his best known works include: Agnidahaya (2002), Guerilla Marketing (2005), Sankranthi (2007), Sikuru Hathe (2007), Samige Kathawa (2014), and Adaraneeya Kathawak (2017).
+In a career spanning more than three decades, Costa worked as the director of photography for 26 films and about 5000 AUP television productions, 3000 AUP television and film commercials.

 Personal life

-He was born on 8 May 1967 in Mawanella, Kegalle, Sri Lanka as the youngest of the family with one sibling.
-His father Ronal Costa is a Fire & Safety Consultant and his mother Heenmanike Wijeratne is a house wife.
-He has one sister.
+He was born on 8 May 1967 in Mawanella, Kegalle, Sri Lanka as the youngest of the family with one sibling, one sister.
+His father Ronal Costa is a fire & safety consultant and his mother Heenmanike Wijeratne is a housewife.
 He completed education from Kingswood College, Kandy.

 He is married to Dhammika Kumari Warshakoon where the wedding was celebrated in 1992 after seven years of affair.
 The couple has three sons.